 A broken family upbringing taught me some tough lessons and I found strength through self-expression.
-I found familiarity in the Complete Works of Lewis Carroll, creating fantasy worlds in my writing and art alluding to the true macabre reality of my life, helped me get through some of the toughest times as a child under attack from a depraved paedophile.
+As an avid reader I found familiarity in the Complete Works of Lewis Carroll, creating fantasy worlds in my writing and art alluding to the true macabre reality of my life, helped me get through some of the toughest times as a child under attack from a depraved paedophile.
 These pieces were a method of catharsis for me.
 Art has allowed me to deal with emotions that would have otherwise been destructive.
 Mental tension, emotional insecurity and the mortality of the human condition were all concepts that I had to deal with from a very young age.
 The helplessness of childhood hindered further by adults in my life created traumatic experiences that have shaped me as a person and artist.
 The concepts of light and dark, truth and lies, life and death are evident in my work.
 Without art I would not have been able to sublimate the trauma I experienced as a child.
 Art is life and life is Art!

-A theme that I return to repeatedly is Reflections of the Soul, this is a concept based partly on Jungian Psychology, it is the only way I can scientifically explain the Shamanistic nature of some of my work.
-I have had some dreams that came true and my 20-year relationship with Louis Leitch is a testament to that foresight.
+A theme that I return to repeatedly is ‘Reflections of the Soul’, this is a concept based partly on Jungian Psychology.
+In this vein the Shamanistic nature of my work has evolved, my dreams came true and my 27-year relationship with Louis Leitch is a testament to that foresight.
 (I know it’s weird!)
-Those visions and dreams have added a dramatic warrior nature to my Art and it’s with dignity that I expose myself to the world, hopefully with poise and knowledge.
-I bring the world a special story of struggle and survival, of power and intrigue that’s barely begun to unfold.
+Those visions and dreams have added drama to the nature of my Art, expose my inner self to the viewer and hopefully evoking deep emotions and memories.
+My story of struggle and survival, of the power of intrigue and love that’s barely begun to unfold.